 The FDA has listed Lexapro as a category C medication in pregnancy, meaning that animal studies have shown it to have an adverse effect on the fetus and there are no complete studies in humans.
 The FDA advises that pregnant and nursing mothers not take Lexapro unless the patient benefits outweigh the risks.

 Researchers have found that SSRIs increase the risk of infant heart defects, including persistent pulmonary hypertension of the newborn (PPHN).
 PPHN is a rare condition seen in newborns whose circulatory systems do no adapt to breathing outside the womb.
 This leads to abnormal blood flow between the heart and lungs.
 Many infants born with this disorder die.
-Those who survive face disabilities that include cerebral palsy, seizures and hearing loss.
+Those who survive face disabilities that include cerebral palsy, erb’s palsy, seizures and hearing loss.
 In 2006, the FDA issued an advisory warning to patients and physicians of the dangers, saying infants born to mothers taking Lexapro were six times more likely to be born with PPHN.

 In addition, infants born to mothers who take Lexapro are known to have congenital heart defects, including atrial and ventricular septal defects, which disrupts the infant’s blood flow through the heart and forces the organ to work harder.
 Lexapro is also linked to infant neural tube defects, which can cause a malformed brain and skull, cleft palate, respiratory distress and possibly autism.